Conversation

 This question is not limited to libraries—it is also widely used in hospitals, airports, and hotels.
 It is a very useful phrase to remember whenever I need to complete procedures in English.

-3. A Standard Phrase for Due Dates: The due date is ~
+3. A Standard Phrase for Due Dates

 The expression “due date” means “deadline” or “expiration date.”
 In the library context, it refers to the book return deadline.